CTV Advertising: What is it and How Does it Work?

 CTV vs. Linear TV Advertising

 Linear TV advertising refers to advertising you might see as traditional broadcast or cable.
-While Linear TV has the power to reach mass audiences and tell a story around a brand, CTV has advanced targeting capabilities and personalization opportunities.
-These differences mean brands reach niche audiences through CTV and large populations through Linear TV.
+While Linear TV has the power to reach mass audiences and tell a compelling brand story, CTV has advanced targeting and measurement capabilities.
+These differences mean brands can gain incremental reach through CTV and access very large populations through Linear TV.

 Viewers can now consume content wherever and whenever they want, so using both Linear TV and CTV advertising serves as a winning strategy for many advertisers.